Healthy Homes Assessment Fernhill

 Draught Stopping Fernhill

 Draughts increase the likelihood of less temperature in households.
-A cold home costs more to heat, which results in wasting money and energy.
+A damp home will cost more to heat, meaning wasting money and energy.

-If you can feel external air entering or an unobstructed draught coming from a gap or hole or crack, then it’s likely to be a gap or crack that needs sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-The gaps that exceed 3mm that let air into or out within the home need seals.
-For example, if the open fireplace isn’t in use it can cause draughts and should be blocked from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped as much as imaginable.
+If you can feel external air entering or the air is clear from a crack or a gap, then it is probably a gap or an opening that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be fixed permanently.
+The gaps that exceed 3mm that let air into or out of your home require sealing.
+In the case of an open fireplace isn’t being used, it can create draughts.
+This should be sealed from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.

-There is no require to block up intentional holes or gaps in the building.
-For example, tiny gaps around doors and windows may be required to allow movement of the structure as the home warms and cools so that they can still be shut and opened, rather than being stuck.
-We will test every window and door in an Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the household is heated and cools so that they are able to be closed and opened rather than being stuck.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections